 Ian David Morris was a professor at Hull-York Medical School, where I understand that he specialised in the study of DNA damage.
 At one point he and I were simultaneously based at the University of Manchester, where I occasionally received his mail.

-Ian D. Morris is an emeritus rabbi at Sinai Synagogue in Leeds.
+Ian D. Morris was a rabbi at Sinai Synagogue in Leeds.
 I believe that he is the author of a dissertation on the use of humour in Midrash Rabbah, the authorship of which has occasionally been attributed to me by automated search engines despite the fact that at the time he wrote it, I was five years old.
 At some point I will probably attempt to read it.

 Ifor Morris, formerly of Bangor University in Wales, was the author of several publications dealing with graph theory and related matters.

 September 2017 - July 2022: Principal Investigator for Leverhulme Trust Research Project Grant RPG-2016-194 "Lower bounds for Lyapunov exponents", £267,776.

 July 2014 - June 2016: Principal Investigator for EPSRC First Grant EP/L026953/1, "Distributional analysis of GCD algorithms via the ergodic theory of random dynamical systems", £91,795.